miguelbgomes/DSTM-Atomic-RMI/README.md

 `./runX.sh [NSERVERS] [NOBJSERVER] [NCLIENTS] [WRITES] [NTTRANS] [NOBJTRANS]`

-Where the parameters are the same as above, and X can be replaced with:
+Where the parameters are the same as the ones used for ./runShow above, and X can be replaced with:

-TRMIPassive = TRMI with Passive contention manager
+TRMIPassive = TRMI with passive contention manager
 TRMIPolite = TRMI with polite contention manager
 Locks = Version using only locks
-ARMI = Atomic RMI Port
+ARMI = Atomic RMI version

 Please note that the scripts may not support newer Java versions.
 Scripts were ran using JRE version 13.0.2.